 Females have a cloacal opening closer to the body, while males have one closer to the tip of the tail.

-Both genders have a flexible plastron hinge, the female hinge is more flexible to allow room for egg laying.
+Both genders of the ibera subspecies have a flexible plastron hinge, the female hinge is more flexible to allow room for egg laying.

 Sexually mature tortoises will exhibit courtship behaviors such as biting, chasing, ramming, and mounting.